We’re currently involved in several major projects across the Trust.

-The Riverside Theatres are currently outdated but these improvements will produce the full set of facilities required for elective short stay surgery in one unit: waiting area; patient consent rooms; four theatres compliant with modern air handling requirements; recovery; improved changing rooms; and improved storage to maximize the use of the theatre facility.
+The theatres are currently outdated but these improvements will produce the full set of facilities required for elective short stay surgery in one unit: waiting area; patient consent rooms; four theatres compliant with modern air handling requirements; recovery; improved changing rooms; and improved storage to maximize the use of the theatre facility.

 The charity has awarded £7.2 million to transform outpatient clinics at two of the Trust's hospitals after the Care Quality Commission highlighted a number of areas that could be improved.

 Refurbishments are taking place in the clinical and waiting areas used by day case patients at Hammersmith and Charing Cross hospitals.
 This includes main outpatients and renal outpatients at Hammersmith, ENT, opthalmology and main outpatients at Charing Cross.
-Work is expected to finish in March 2017.

 An additional £290,000 was awarded to Western Eye Hospital at the end of July to reconfigure and renovate the outpatients department.